U.S. says WikiLeaks soldier driven by 'arrogance'

 Manning's court-martial is expected to run until at least late August.

-"Yes, your honour," replied Manning, who was arrested in May 2010 while serving in Iraq.
+"Yes, your honor," replied Manning, who was arrested in May 2010 while serving in Iraq.
 He sat listening to the proceedings through much of the day with his chin resting on his fist.

 Under a ruling last month by the judge, Manning would have any sentence reduced by 112 days to compensate for the harsh treatment he received during his confinement at the Quantico Marine Base in Virginia.